 Multicultural Children's Literature: A Critical Issues Approach is designed to prepare primary and secondary preservice and inservice teachers to address the social, cultural, and critical issues of our times through the use of multicultural children's books.

-NOTE: Online access limited to 1 simultaneous user.
-Published in 1998.
+NOTE: Online access is limited to 1 simultaneous user ch4ck availability of print version